 Another option for parents is Magnet schools.
-These are schools that receive federal or state funding for special programs like science, art, and technology, with their stated aim being to foster diversity.
-However, these schools should not be mistaken for gifted or talented schools, as that is not what they are.
+These schools receive federal or state funding for special programs like science, art, and technology, with their stated aim being to foster diversity.
+However, these schools should not be mistaken for talented schools, as that is not what they are.
 Zoned residents will still get priority for a place in these schools.
 However, there is a lottery for those who apply outside the zone.

 Charter SchoolsCharter Schools

 Another type of un-zoned school is charter schools.
 These are public schools that operate independently of the districts under a charter from the state Board of Regents or the State University of New York.
 Admission is by lottery; preference is given to those residing in the district.
 These schools tend to have high standards for academic achievement and behavior.
-You can learn more about charter schools in NYC, and start your application, on the New York City Charter School Center website.
+You can learn more about charter schools in NYC and start your application on the New York City Charter School Center website.

 Gifted and Talented ProgramsGifted and Talented Programs

 Parents of gifted children will be interested in enrolling them in the G&T program.
 However, they’ll need to start preparations for this well in advance, and they’ll be facing some fierce competition.
 Admission to the city’s G&T schools is, based on the combined results of the Otis-Lennon School Ability Test and the Naglieri Nonverbal Ability Test.
-Parents must apply to have their child tested a year before starting school, with the deadline being in November.
+Parents must apply to have their child tested a year before starting school, with the deadline being November.